marsortino/JASSIE/readme.md

 > sh compile.sh

-from the same folder in which _main.py plotter.py_ and _lib_ are located.
+Make sure you run this command from the directory where _main.py plotting.py_ and _lib/_ folder are located. from the same folder in which _main.py plotter.py_ and _lib_ are located.

 ### Input file structure

-The tool expects HDF5 files produced via FLASH.
-It looks for the following parameters with the respective structure:
+JASSIE expects HDF5 files produced via FLASH and looks for the following parameters with these structures:
 * temp
     * 8x8x8
 * dens